Any Time, Any Distance

 Technology is amazing, so take advantage.
 Mobile videoconferencing will be the more convenient and cost-effective option most of the time.
 Your remote witness can connect via laptop or mobile device, so long as they have access to reliable internet.
 Our tech will run a test prior to the deposition to make sure your equipment is compatible with our videoconference software.
 It takes just 30 seconds to install the platform the first time you use it.
 The test prior to the deposition is a must.
 Technology is a beautiful thing, when it works, so make sure it works well before the proceeding starts.

 Take the deposition by phone.
 This option is best suited for short depositions which are non-interpreted.
-The option will appeal to the cost-conscious client.
+The option will also appeal to the cost-conscious client.
 We provide the dial-in for the connecting parties and reserve a location for the remote witness and reporter.
-Do run a test call before the deposition, just to verify the quality of the audio.
-The reporter must be with the witness for a deposition conducted via telephone.
-If no reporter is available who can be with the witness, videoconference is the option for you, be it mobile or traditional.

 Ideally, especially for an interpreted deposition, the reporter should be in the presence of the witness and interpreter.
 It makes for a quicker deposition, with fewer interruptions to clarify the record, and ultimately a cleaner final transcript.
 Our teams of reporters around the globe are in place to make it happen.

 While we always recommend that the reporter be present with the witness to ensure accuracy, situations arise where the ideal arrangement is not possible.
 Fortunately, it is possible to take the deposition without the reporter being physically present with the remote witness.
 Each party needs stable, high-speed internet – the highest quality audio possible will make all the difference.